The Four Avenues: Geography

 Deans Avenue forms the western edge of the Four Avenues, separating Hagley Park from the major inner suburb of Riccarton.
 It runs due north–south for approximately 2.2 km, with its northern end connecting with the curving Harper Ave.
 This road runs approximately east-northeast for 1.4 km before connecting with the western end of Bealey Avenue.

 The straight Bealey Avenue continues east for 2.4 km.
 This wide, leafy dual carriageway skirts the edges of the suburbs of Merivale and Edgeware.
 At approximately its halfway point it is crossed by Christchurch's main street, Colombo Street.
-Bealey Avenue before reaching its end at a junction with the northern end of Fitzgerald Avenue.
+Bealey Avenue reaches its end at a junction with the northern end of Fitzgerald Avenue.

-After initially curving slightly to follow the banks of the Avon River / Ōtākaro, Fitzgerald Avenue leads due south, crossing the suburban ends of major inner Christchurch Streets such as Gloucester Street and Hereford Street.
-To the avenues east lies the suburb of Linwood.
+After initially curving slightly to follow the banks of the Avon River / Ōtākaro, Fitzgerald Avenue leads due south, crossing the suburban ends of major inner Christchurch streets such as Gloucester Street and Hereford Street.
+To the avenue's east lies the suburb of Linwood.
 After 2.7 km the avenue ends at a junction with Moorhouse Avenue.

 Moorhouse Avenue runs east–west for 3.8 km, connecting the ends of Fitzgerald and Deans Avenues.
 It too is crossed by Colombo Street.
 The most urban of the four avenues, this dual carriageway lacks the tree-lined nature of the other avenues as it passes between the city centre and light industrial and commercial areas such as Sydenham and Addington.

 Major routes crossing the four avenues, other than the inner Christchurch streets already mentioned, include (clockwise from the southern end of Deans Avenue):